-The mangroves found in Mauritius are known to originate from Polynesia and West Africa .
+There are two types of mangroves in Mauritius.
+These mangroves are known to originate from Polynesia and West Africa .
 They are called manglier, palétuvier, plantes à échasses and manglier gros poumon.
 Two main species of mangroves exist; Rhizophora mucronata and Bruguiera gymnorrhiza.
 They are called the Red Mangroves due to the colour of their barks.

 Mangroves used to be distributed all over the island but deforestation for hotel construction has left narrow belts in the North and in the West and thicker zones of trees on the Eastern coast.
 In 2003, mangrove cover was estimated to be around 2000 ha in Mauritius .